andylamp/stanford_dbclass/README.md

 # Stanford dbclass solutions

-In this repository I've compiled my solutions of the exercises and quizes that I did during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].
+In this repository I've compiled my solutions for the exercises and quizes that I did during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].

-Solutions have are polished and sectioned according to the new format of the source (self-paced mini-courses).
-In each of the mini-courses there are `markdown` (`.md`) files which have the solutions and code.
-Some queries, questions have some personal notes that I've found interesting.
+Solutions have been polished and sectioned according to the new format of the source (self-paced mini-courses).
+In each of the mini-courses there are `markdown` (`.md`) files which have both the solutions and as well as the accompanied code.
+Some queries, questions, and exercises have some personal notes that I've found interesting.
 As always, take everything with a *grain of salt*.

 # Important notes